instructure/instructure-ui/CONTRIBUTING.md

 - `npm start` runs the dev server to run/develop examples.
 You can then visit [http://localhost:8080](http://localhost:8080) in a browser.
 When you make changes to the source code in the `lib` directory you should see the page auto-reload.
 - `npm test` will run the tests.
-- `npm test-watch` will run the tests and watch for changes to the source code.
-Run this if you'd like to debug tests in the browser.
+- `npm run test:watch` will run the tests and watch for changes to the source code.
+Run this if you'd like to debug tests in the browser (Chrome).

 See the scripts section in [package.json](package.json) for all of the other build tasks/options.